OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 #### Overview

-Two-factor authentication (2FA) is becoming a standard when logging into mobile apps.
-Typically, the first factor might be credentials (username/password), followed by a second factor which could be a One Time Password (OTP) sent via SMS.
-The key aspect of 2FA is to use two different factors out of the following categories:
+Two-factor authentication (2FA) is standard for apps that allow access to sensitive personal data.
+2FA combines two different authentication factors out of the following categories:

 - Something you have: this can be a physical object like a hardware token, a digital object like X.509 certificates (in enterprise environments) or generation of software tokens on the mobile phone itself.
 - Something you know: this can be a secret only known to the user like a password.
 - Something you are: this can be biometric characteristics that identify the users like Touch ID.

-Applications that offer access to sensitive data or critical functions might require users additionally to re-authenticate with a stronger authentication mechanism.
-For example, after logging in via biometric authentication (e.g. Touch ID) into a banking app, a user might need to do a so called "step-up authentication" through OTP in order to execute a bank transfer.
+Most implementations use a password or biometric authentication (e.g. TouchID) as the first factor, combined with SMS-OTP, hardware or software token as the second factor.

-A key advantage of step-up authentication is improved usability for the user.
-A user is asked to authenticate with the additional factor only when necessary.
+The secondary authentication step can be performed upon login, or at a later point in the user's session.
+For example, after logging in via biometric authentication (e.g. Touch ID) into a banking app, the user is authorized to perform non-sensitive tasks.
+Once the user attempts to execute a bank transfer, the second factor needs to be provided ("step-up authentication").

 #### Static Analysis